Clinical Trials (PDQ®)

 |Phase II||Biomarker/Laboratory analysis, Treatment||Closed||18 and over||NCI||NCI-2011-02045|

-This randomized phase II trial is studying giving paclitaxel and cixutumumab together to see how well they work compared to paclitaxel alone in treating patients with metastatic esophageal cancer or gastroesophageal junction cancer.
-Drugs used in chemotherapy, such as paclitaxel, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
-Monoclonal antibodies, such as cixutumumab, can block tumor growth in different ways.
-Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
-Giving paclitaxel together with cixutumumab may kill more tumor cells.
+This randomized phase II trial studies how well paclitaxel with or without cixutumumab works in treating patients with metastatic esophageal cancer or gastroesophageal junction cancer.
+Drugs used in chemotherapy, such as paclitaxel, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Monoclonal antibodies, such as cixutumumab, find tumor cells and help kill them.
+Giving paclitaxel with or without cixutumumab may kill more tumor cells.

 Further Study Information

-I. To evaluate the progression-free survival of paclitaxel plus cixutumumab (IMC-A12) versus paclitaxel alone as second-line therapy in patients with metastatic esophagus or GE junction cancer.
+I. To evaluate the progression-free survival of paclitaxel plus cixutumumab (IMC-A12) versus paclitaxel alone as second-line therapy in patients with metastatic esophagus or gastroesophageal (GE) junction cancer.

 I. To evaluate the overall survival of paclitaxel plus cixutumumab (IMC-A12) versus paclitaxel alone in this patient population.